DataDog/documentation/content/en/monitors/create/types/ci.md

 #### Notifications behavior when there is no data

-A monitor that uses an event count, or a formula for its evaluation query will resolve after the specified evaluation period with no data, triggering a notification.
-For example, a monitor using a formula to alert on pipeline error rate with an evaluation window of five minutes will automatically resolve after five minutes without any data.
+A monitor that uses an event count for its evaluation query will resolve after the specified evaluation period with no data, triggering a notification.
+For example, a monitor on pipeline error count with an evaluation window of five minutes will automatically resolve after five minutes without any data.

 As CI pipeline data is usually sparse and can have relatively long periods with no data, this can result in monitor recovery notifications that might not be desired.